15-minute city: Europe

-Paris Mayor Anne Hidalgo introduced the 15-minute city concept in her 2020 re-election campaign and began implementing it during the COVID-19 pandemic.
-For example, school playgrounds were converted to parks after hours, while the Place de la Bastille and other squares have been revamped with trees and bicycle lanes.
+The mayor of Paris, Anne Hidalgo, introduced the 15-minute city concept in her 2020 re-election campaign and began implementing it during the COVID-19 pandemic.
+For example, school playgrounds were converted to parks after school hours, while the Place de la Bastille and other squares have been revamped with trees and bicycle lanes.

 Cagliari, a city on the Italian island of Sardinia, began a strategic plan to revitalize the city and improve walkability.
 The city actively solicited public feedback through a participatory planning process, as described in the Moreno model.
 A unique aspect of the plan calls for re-purposing public spaces and buildings that were no longer being used, relating to the general model of urban intensification.

+In Utrecht, the fourth-largest city in the Netherlands, 100 percent of residents can reach all city necessities in a 15-minute bike ride, and 94% in a 10-minute bike ride.
+The local municipality has plans to improve this further by 2040.

+In September 2023, the UK Government announced plans to "protect drivers from over-zealous traffic enforcement", in what it says is "part of a long-term plan to back drivers".
+These included plans "to stop councils implementing so called '15-minute cities', by consulting on ways to prevent schemes which aggressively restrict where people can drive".

+Polish city Pleszew is claimed to be a 15-minute city.

+The Swedish cities of Stockholm, Umeå, Gothenburg, Helsingborg, Hultsfred, Härnösand, and Södertälje were prototypes in the Swedish government-led Street Moves project from 2019-2024, exploring the idea of a '1-minute city', emphasising participative approaches to city-making, within the broader 15-minute city perspective.
+These prototypes and systems demonstrators, part of broader mission-oriented innovation projects, are documented by Vinnova and ArkDes.

+Copenhagen's Nordhavn neighbourhood was developed according to a five-minute city concept.
+This is based on all daily amenities being located at a distance of 400 m from the nearest public transit stop – a distance walkable within 5 minutes.

 North America

-In 2012, Portland, Oregon developed a plan for complete neighborhoods within the city, which are aimed at supporting youth, providing affordable housing, and promoting community-driven development and commerce in historically under-served neighborhoods.
+In 2012, Portland, Oregon, developed a plan for complete neighborhoods within the city, which are aimed at supporting youth, providing affordable housing, and promoting community-driven development and commerce in historically under-served neighborhoods.
 Similar to the Weng et al. model, the Portland plan emphasizes walking and cycling as ways to increase overall health and stresses the importance of the availability of affordable healthy food.
 The Portland plan calls for a high degree of transparency and community engagement during the planning process, which is similar to the diversity component of the Moreno et al. model.

+In 2015, Kirkland, Washington, developed a "10-Minute Neighborhood Analysis" tool to guide the city's 2035 Comprehensive Plan.
+This tool is intended to guide community discussion about how the 10-Minute Neighborhood concept can improve livability and explore the policy changes necessary to achieve that vision.